ovh/docs/pages/platform/logs-data-platform/ldp_index/guide.fr-fr.md

 - gzip is supported on our endpoint, so it's activated with the **compression** configuration.
 - **healthcheck** are also supported and allow you to be sure that the platform is alive and well
 - the **endpoint** configuration must be replaced with your assigned cluster
-- the **bulk.index** must be set to "ldp-logs", our special Opensearch logs index
+- the **bulk.index** must be set to "ldp-logs", our special OpenSearch logs index
 - the **auth.strategy** must be set to "basic".
 - **auth.user** and **auth.password** must be set to the username of the Logs Data Platform account and its associated password.
 Note that you can use [tokens](../tokens-logs-data-platform){.ref} in place of your credentials.